Skip to content

 This endpoint enables the client application to initiate a logout.
 The client application calls this logout endpoint on the auth server.
 Upon successful logout from the auth server, the user agent is then redirected to a logout link within the client application.
 This implementation aligns with the OpenID Connect RP-Initiated Logout 1.0 protocol.

 If the /auth/logout endpoint is invoked without parameters, it will display a logout consent screen, prompting the user to confirm their intention to log out.
-Moreover, there will be no redirection to the client application in this scenario.
+There will be no redirection to the client application in this scenario.

 The recommended way of calling /auth/logout involves including additional parameters: